dma-neves/pqrcode/README.md

 The parallelization of the program using OpenMP is done in three different modules:

 - **Image Processor:** To parallelize the image transformation algorithms, I simply used the `omp parallel for` primitive.
 This way, each thread can compute an equally sized partition of the image simultaneously.
-Two other funcitons that are also parallelized using this primitive are the `getOtsuTheshold` (which requires some extra logic to select the best threshold between the best thresholds found by each thread) and the `histogramGray` (which requires some extra logic to sum of all the histograms computed by each thread) functions.
+Two other funcitons that are also parallelized using this primitive are the `getOtsuTheshold` and the `histogramGray` functions.
+The `getOtsuTheshold` functions requires some extra logic to select the best threshold between the best thresholds found by each thread, and the `histogramGray` functions requires some extra logic to sum of all the histograms computed by each thread.
 <!--
     ```c++
     Image Transformations: